replicated-collab/rocketchat-kots/README.md

 - 1GB of RAM required.
 2GB of RAM recommended
 - 20GB of disk capacity for the root partition required.
 40GB recommended

+NOTE: will need to check K8s cluster version must be higher than `1.19.0` to use Ingress v1

 ## Config Options
 - RocketChat DNS Hostname
 - MongoDB Root Password